 The Company is a party to various long-term arrangements through advance purchase contracts to lock in prices for certain high-volume raw materials and packaging components for normal product production requirements.
 These advance purchase arrangements are contractual agreements and can only be canceled with a termination penalty that is based upon the current market price of the commodity at the time of cancellation.
 These agreements qualify for the "normal purchase" exception under accounting standards; and the purchases under these contracts are included as a component of cost of goods sold.

 Contractual commitments were as follows:

-(In thousands) Т Com otal Committed mitments within 1 (year Commitments beyond 1 year
+mitments within 1 Commitments beyond 1

+(In thousands) Tota al Committed year year

-Ingredients \$ 127,775 \$ 115,628 \$ 12,147
+Ingredients \$ 127,775 \$ 115,628 \$ 5 12,147

 Packaging 71,715 71,715 -

 Letters of Credit